klever-io/klv-bridge-eth-sc-rs/multisig/README.md

 ## Conclusion

-Multisig accounts are a critical safety feature for all users of the MultiversX ecosystem.
+Multisig accounts are a critical safety feature for all users of the Klever Blockchain ecosystem.
 Decentralised applications will rely heavily upon multisig security.